 Imagine your kids building Web sites.
 Imagine their sense of competence.
 They can do it!
-Not only that, but with our guide kids can learn to program their own games!
+Not only that, but with our guidance, kids can learn to program their own games!

 From: Phyllis Wheeler, the Computer Lady from Motherboard Books

 There's plenty of information out there on how to build a Web site and how to program.
-But none of it is aimed just at teaching real skills to youngsters.
+But how much of it is aimed just at teaching real skills to youngsters?

-Kids now have the opportunity to learn computers from the inside out, using this award-winning homeschool computer science curriculum.
+Kids in elementary, middle, and high school now have the opportunity to learn computers from the inside out, using our award-winning homeschool computer science curriculums.

 I am a veteran homeschooling mom who has helped many kids build a solid foundation of computer knowledge.
 I can help yours too.

-Are you worried that your youngsters are falling behind?
+Are you worried that your homeschooled youngsters may be missing something essential?